-The Configuration Menu is symbolized by the boom hook icon at the top of the display and can be accessed by pressing the screen directly overtop this icon.
-This menu shows the major parameters that vary with each machine and are crucial to ensuring that the system's logic, displays and calculations will be accurate.
-This section describes major parameters such as: Winch, POL (parts of line), Outrigger Settings, Jib Position, and Total Load Capacity Deductions.
+The Configuration Menu is symbolized by the hook icon at the top of the display and can be accessed by pressing it.
+This section describes major parameters such as: Winch and POL (parts of line).
+These parameters are for Both LMI and Non LMI systems.
+Outrigger Settings, Jib Position, and Total Load Capacity Deductions are available in LMI only systems.